-Short Course on Computational Fluid Dynamics in Rotary Positive Displacement Machines
+4th Short Course & Forum on Computational Fluid Dynamics in Rotary Positive Displacement Machines

-**ANNOUNCEMENT - Call for manuscripts for the Special Issue in Designs now OPEN**
+** Call for manuscripts for the Special Issue in Designs now CLOSED **

 About the Short Course

-Following the success of three previous forums/short-courses on CFD in Positive Displacement Machines (PDM), in which there was strong participation from the compressor industry, CFD software providers and academia, this fourth event is dedicated to advanced topics in the application of CFD in PDM for industrial and research use.
-The main topics of the 4th short course and forum will be:
+Following the success of three previous forums/short courses on CFD in Positive Displacement Machines (PDM) held at City, University of London, in which there was strong participation from the compressor industry, CFD software providers, and academia, this 4th short course (https://www.city.ac.uk/compressorsconference/short-course-on-compressors) is dedicated to advanced topics of modelling, analysis, and the design of Positive Displacement Machines for industrial and research use.

-· Modelling leakage flows and conjugate heat transfer
+* Modelling of leakage flows and conjugate heat transfer.

-· Prediction of clearance gap sizes during operation and application of modern FSI computations.
+* Prediction of clearance gap sizes during operation and the application of modern FSI computations.

-· Stability and accuracy of Multiphase flow calculations in PD machines
+* The stability and accuracy of multiphase flow calculations in PD machines.

-Presentations will be delivered by leading scientists and researchers from industry and academia, and will provide insight into new technologies and the state of the art in modelling PDM.
+This Special Issue and the short course/forum will be of interest to engineers; engineering managers and specialists from industry; students, researchers, and educators from academia; and anyone who is interested in modelling and design of rotary Positive Displacement Machines.
+It will be prepared and presented by leading scientists and researchers from industry and academia, and will provide insight into new technologies and the state of the art in modelling Positive Displacement Machines.

 This short course and forum is organised by the Centre for Compressor Technology at City, University of London.